Shakeskeyboarde/wurk/packages/cli/README.md

 (Optional) Test it out by calling the `werk` command with no arguments.
 You should see a message about using the "globally installed" version of Werk, and then usage (help) text.

-### Start a new monorepo.
+### Step 1: Create the monorepo root.

-For simplicity, let's start a new monorepo project.
+For simplicity, let's start a new monorepo project using [create-minimal-monorepo](https://www.npmjs.com/package/create-minimal-monorepo).
 Monorepos can even be useful with small projects that have only a single workspace.
 It's not any more complex than a single package, and it will be easier to add more packages later if necessary.

-### Step 1: Create the monorepo root.

-For simplicity, we will use the [create-minimal-monorepo](https://www.npmjs.com/package/create-minimal-monorepo) which runs a handful of commands that almost every project needs to run.
-See its documentation for more information.
-You can also create it by hand if you prefer.
-Just make sure it has a `package.json` file with a `workspaces` definition.

 ```sh
 npm init minimal-monorepo -- my-project